K3S

 $ mkdir -p /opt/kubernetes-local-pv/office-dbdata $ mkdir -p /opt/kubernetes-local-pv/office-index

-next you can apply the deployment:
+next you can switch into your imixs-office-workflow folder and apply the K3S deployment:

-$ kubectl apply -f git/imixs-office-workflow/kubernetes/k3s/office-workflow
+$ kubectl apply -f ./kubernetes/k3s/office-workflow

 Container Registry